GeorgeSG/vscode-open-related-files/README.md

 # Open Related Files

-Open Related Files is a VS Code extension that allows you to quickly navigate files that have the same name as the file you have currently opened.
+Open Related Files is a VS Code extension that allows you to quickly navigate files that are in the same folder and have the same name as the file you have currently opened.

 ![VS Code Open Related Files](https://raw.githubusercontent.com/GeorgeSG/vscode-open-related-files/master/images/vscode-open-related-file-demo.gif)